 It’s easy to lose hours, days and weeks if you’re not careful.
 So setting some general time frames for activities is always a good thing.

-Get up – no matter what
+Get out of bed every day – no matter what

-If you're bedridden then this doesn’t apply to you.
-Otherwise, I know this is hard and I’m not saying you need to do it at a specific time.
+If you're bedridden, then this doesn’t apply to you.
+Otherwise, I know this is hard, and I’m not saying you need to do it at a specific time.
 But, every morning, you need to get up to start your day.

 Whether it’s to eat breakfast, go for a walk or just meditate on the bed – that first push out of bed keeps you mentally strong.

-Take in fresh air
+Take in fresh air and smile

 Whether it’s opening a window, stepping outside your front door or even going for a walk – it’s important to get some natural light, Vitamin D and fresh air.